sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 ## Supporting ECH without DoH

 All of the above only applies if DoH is being used.

-There should be a use-case for this - if a system stub resolver supports DoT or DoH, then, considering only ECH and the network threat model, it would make sense for curl to support ECH without curl itself using DoH.
+There should be a use-case for ECH when DoH is not used by curl - if a system stub resolver supports DoT or DoH, then, considering only ECH and the network threat model, it would make sense for curl to support ECH without curl itself using DoH.
 The author for example uses a combination of stubby+unbound as the system resolver listening on localhost:53, so would fit this use-case.
 That said, it's very unclear if